ergoplatform/ergodocs/docs/dev/scs/ergotree/serialization.md

 ### Constant Serialization

 The **Constant** format is simple and self-sufficient to represent any data value.
-Serialized bytes of the Constant format contain both the **type bytes** and the **data bytes**; thus, they can be stored or wire transferred and then later unambiguously interpreted.
+Serialized bytes of the Constant format contains both the **type bytes** and the **data bytes**; thus, they can be stored, or wire transferred and then later unambiguously interpreted.
 The format is shown in Figure 9

 Figure 9: Constant serialization format